D0rDa4aN919/Py-JSON-Dropper/README.md

 <h2 align="center"">Features</h2>

 The Py-JSON-Dropper features:
-- Encode malware bodies into base32 and store them in a JSON format.
+- Encode malware bodies into base64 and store them in a JSON format.
 - Simple user interface for providing malware file paths.
 - Creates a JSON file that includes the encoded malware bodies and file names.
+- Check the extension type of the code for the execution.
+- Execute the script via in-memory execution.

 <h2 align="center"">Installation and Usage</h2>